 Workshop attendees expressed interest in expanding the allowance of commercial and mixed-use development.
+Planning Board members expressed continued support for mixed-use development along US-2, Downtown, and in the Neighborhood Commercial Area on Sultan Basin Road.
 Specific comments included:

 - Mixing of uses would make for a more vibrant and connected community. - Neighborhood-scale stores on Sultan Basin Road could reduce VMT and increase community connection.
-The Neighborhood Commercial zoning in this area could be expanded, especially considering adjacent landowners who have expressed interest in commercial or mixed-use projects. - Appropriate commercial, like medical uses and services, could be appropriate along US-2 to the east. - Main Street / Downtown should continue to focus on retail. - Mixed-Use development is appropriate for Downtown and along US-2. - Adequate parking management is needed for residents and commercial customers in any mixed-use development.
+The Neighborhood Commercial zoning in this area could be expanded, especially considering adjacent landowners who have expressed interest in commercial or mixed-use projects. - Appropriate commercial, like medical uses and services, could be appropriate along US-2 to the east. - Main Street / Downtown should continue to focus on retail. - Mixed-Use development is appropriate for Downtown and along US-2.

+• Adequate parking management is needed for residents and commercial customers in any mixed-use development.